 One of the most exciting features to come out of MacOS Catalina is its new second screen support feature, Sidecar.
 The new tech turns your iPad into a second screen for your Mac, as well as a drawing tablet for illustrators and designers.
-But to get the most out of Sidecar you’ll need to know how to set it up and what it requires to work properly.
+To get the most out of Sidecar, you’ll need to know how to set it up and what it requires to work properly.

 Sidecar only works on the newer models of iPads and MacBooks.
-According to that same white paper Apple published about Sidecar, Catalina’s second-screen support feature does have a processor requirement for Macs: You’ll need a Mac with at least a Skylake processor or later.
+According to that same white paper Apple published about Sidecar, Catalina’s second screen support feature does have a processor requirement for Macs: You’ll need a Mac with a Skylake processor or later.

 Furthermore, Sidecar can only be used on iPads that support Apple Pencil.
 The white paper also went on to list the individual iPad models that are able to run Sidecar: Sixth-generation iPads or later, fifth-generation iPad minis, third-generation iPad Airs, and iPad Pros (9.7-inch, 10.5-inch, 11-inch, and 12.9-inch models).

-Additionally, if you plan on using certain Sidecar-related features like Continuity Sketch and Markup, you’ll also need to make sure that all of your devices (in which you plan to use those features) have the right operating systems, as well.
-According to Apple’s white paper about Sidecar, if you want to use Continuity Sketch or Markup, you’ll need to have a Mac running Catalina, an iPad running iPadOS, and/or an iPhone running iOS 13.
+Additionally, if you plan on using certain Sidecar-related features like Continuity Sketch and Markup, you’ll also need to make sure that all of your devices (in which you plan to use those features) have the right operating systems.
+According to Apple’s white paper about Sidecar, if you want to use Continuity Sketch or Markup, you’ll need to have a Mac running Catalina, an iPad running iPadOS, or an iPhone running at least iOS 13.

 When using Sidecar, you’ll also need to make sure that the devices you’re pairing up (your Mac and iPad) both have the same Apple ID account assigned to them.

-You won’t be able to use Sidecar with devices that each have a different Apple ID.
+You won’t be able to use Sidecar with devices that each have different Apple IDs.

-Once you’re all logged in, you can connect to Sidecar via the AirPlay menu on your Mac.
-Once you select the AirPlay menu, then select your iPad from that menu.
+Once you’re logged in, you can connect to Sidecar via the AirPlay menu on your Mac.
+Once you select the AirPlay Menu, select your iPad from that menu.
 From there, your AirPlay icon should now appear as an iPad icon.
 Click this icon to view your Sidecar-related options.

-For wired connections, the required cable type largely depends on which iPad model you’re using but regardless, you’ll need either a Lightning or USB-C cable.
+For wired connections, the required cable type largely depends on which iPad model you’re using, but you’ll need either a lightning or USB-C cable.

-For the most part, Apple has said that support for Sidecar “is included at the system level for all apps.”
-And this support should include “both general navigation and drawing with Apple Pencil.”
+Apple has been clear that, for the most part, support for Sidecar “is included at the system level for all apps.”
+The company states that this support includes “both general navigation and drawing with Apple Pencil.”